Choosing a College: Weighing the Return on Education

 Let’s look at an example.

 The Smith Family has an academically talented student.
-They have narrowed the college choice down to two; each would be a great school.
+They have narrowed the college choice to two; each would be a great school.
 Because of the excellent scholarship offered at College A, the price for all four years would be $80,000.
 College B does not provide those kinds of merit scholarships and will cost $180,000 for a four-year education.

 The Smith Family is lucky.
 They can afford to pay $180,000 over four years.
 It will be a serious stretch, but they can make it happen.